mjhoptics/opticalglass/docs/README.rst

 .. image:: _images/RefractiveIndex.png

 Partial dispersion data can be displayed by clicking on the plot type in the upper right hand panel.
+Partials may be displayed for one of several different wavebands by making the choice in the Partial Dispersion box.

 .. image:: _images/PartialDispersion.png